 Things to remember:

 Everyone reacts differently to the same chemo protocol and everything else, including cold capping!
 Some women experience small shedding (less than 15%), while some have extreme hair loss (more than 70%).
 What works for some, may not work for you.
-For example: many women I met swear by Neutrogena’s T-Sal shampoo to remove build-up on the scalp; I had my worst shed after using – it may be the timing of my chemo treatment or something else, but it was scary enough that I won’t try again.
+For example: many women I met swore by Neutrogena’s T-Sal shampoo to remove build-up on the scalp; I had my worst shed after using – it may be the timing of my chemo treatment or something else, but it was scary enough that I won’t try again.

 Don’t comb your hair from the scalp.
 I take the smallest sections of hair, start at the bottom and gently comb going up – hold the hair away from the scalp so you’re not pulling.
 With my hair length/amount, it takes time in the morning and night but worth it.